 Young & Yonder

 Young & Yonder was founded in 2017 by husband-and-wife team Joshua and Sarah Opatz.
-One of the things that make their tasting room stand out is the variety of spirits on offer.
-While most distilleries typically specialize in one or two types of spirits, Young & Yonder boasts a flight of five distinctive alcoholic beverages, including vodka, whiskey, gin, absinthe and amaro.
+One thing that makes this tasting room stand out is its variety of spirits.
+While most distilleries specialize in one or two spirit types, Young & Yonder serves a flight of five: vodka, whiskey, gin, absinthe and amaro.

-Guests are invited to lounge on the tasting room patio and sip on cocktails made with Young & Yonder spirits.
-The cocktail menu features classic and rotating seasonal drinks.
-The tasting room is currently open for cocktails and tastings on Saturdays and Sundays from 12 to 5 p.m.
-Reservations are encouraged and are limited to groups of 4 people.
+Visitors can lounge on the tasting room patio and sip on cocktails made with Young & Yonder spirits.
+The menu features classic cocktails and rotating seasonal drinks.
+The tasting room is open for cocktails and tastings noon to 5 p.m.
+Friday to Sunday.
+Reservations are encouraged; groups larger than eight people must make a reservation.

 Crooked Goat Brewing

-What started as a hobby project between a group of friends eventually turned into a full-time business.
+This brewery started as a hobby project for a group of friends and eventually turned into a full-time business.
 Since opening in 2016, Crooked Goat has brewed more than 350 types of beer.
-They offer a wide selection of brews on rotating taps, including traditional and non-traditional ales, sours, IPAs and even a seltzer.
+They offer a wide selection of brews on rotating taps, including traditional and nontraditional ales, sours, IPAs and even a seltzer.

-This west county taproom, located in The Barlow marketplace in downtown Sebastopol, has a friendly and lively vibe.
-Miss going to concerts?
-Crooked Goat hosts live music every Saturday and Sunday.
-The taproom doesn’t have a kitchen, so the brewery has partnered with The Barlow restaurants to provide a variety of dishes to pair with your brew.
+The brewery’s west county taproom, located in The Barlow in downtown Sebastopol, has a friendly and lively vibe.
+The taproom doesn’t have a kitchen, so the brewery has partnered with Barlow restaurants to offer a variety of dishes to pair with your brew.
 Partner restaurants include Acre Pizza, The Farmer’s Wife and Sushi Kosho.